-6. Test Results
+6. Test results

-As mentioned in section 5.1 we employed RSS data of different days for testing the classifiers.
-Following subsections present location estimation results with test radio map for each site.
+As mentioned in Section 5.1 we employed RSS data of different days for testing the classifiers.
+The following subsections present location estimation results with test radio map for each site.

 6.1.
-Site 1 Test Results
+Site 1 test results

 Modular classification, mMLP and mLVQ, results for site 1 are shown in Tables 11 and 12.
-Both classifiers exhibit similar performance, in terms of absolute and relative errors, except module 3 and 5.
+Both classifiers exhibit similar performance, in terms of absolute and relative errors, except modules 3 and 5.